© 2013-2019 by Zack Smith. All rights reserved.

 A list of computing-related experiments

-This is a section where I hope to list a great many found examples of scientific experiments related to computing, as they become known to me.
+This is a section where I hope to list a great many found examples of scientific experiments related to computing, as they become known to me and as time permits.

 - An experiment to assess what job ads are shown to women.

 - Automated Experiments on Ad Privacy Settings by Datta, Tschantz and Datta.

 - Women less likely to be shown ads for high-paid jobs on Google, The Guardian July 2015.